makrai/notes/hobbs08-deep-lex-sem.md

   * e.g. the correlation between “married” and “divorced”, and maybe we can even
   * the corresponding predicate-argument structures and
   * which way the implication goes and with what
-  * temporal constraints.
+  * temporal constraints
   * But this is a too simple relation to axiomatize in comparison to the “range”
-* If we construct the core theories and the linking axioms _manually_, we can achieve the desired complexity and reliability.
+* If we construct the core theories and the linking axioms _manually_, we can achieve the desired complexity and reliability
   * how many words would It be feasible to axiomatize the meanings of manually?
     * 100,000 not, several thousand yes
 * organization